salama/object-machine/design/what.md

 Since we want to design a minimal system, it needs to be extensible easily.
-And as it is an open system, easily means a mechanism by which anyone can define more functionality for the machine.
-Off course with open classes one can always patch, but this is not what we mean.
+And as it is an open system, easily means a mechanism by which anyone can define more functionality for the system.
+Off course with open classes one can always patch, but this is not the preferred method.
-Rather a defined interface for at least the central parts of type system and instruction set.
+Rather a defined interface for at least the central parts of type class and object system, and a machine translation.

 This also encourages external developers to improve the machine for different hardware or use cases.
 While obvious examples include cpu/os combinations, also gpu or mmu support should be possible.